sinneb/esp-adf/README.md

 Espressif Systems Audio Development Framework (ESP-ADF) is the official audio development framework for the [ESP32](https://espressif.com/en/products/hardware/esp32/overview) chip.

+--> This repository supports the AC101 codec as found on Ai Thinkers' A1S Audio Development Kit.
+"Player" functionality tested and working, recorder functionality untested.
+Issue a "idf.py menuconfig" and select the A1S board under the "Audio HAL" menu item.

 ## Overview

 ESP-ADF supports development of audio applications for the Espressif Systems [ESP32](https://espressif.com/en/products/hardware/esp32/overview) chip in the most comprehensive way.
 With ESP-ADF, you can easily add features, develop audio applications from simple to complex: